-Everyone needs to eat.
-And while food expenses are a necessary part of any monthly budget, there are practical ways you can reduce food costs.
+Everyone needs to eat, but your eating habits may have changed a lot during 2020.
+While food expenses are a necessary part of any monthly budget, there are practical ways you can reduce food costs.

 Get the lowdown on creating a monthly food budget, as well as other steps you can take to stick to personal savings goals in this area, below.